 In 2008, I was awarded a NHMRC Senior Research Fellowship, and in the same year, I was promoted to full Professor at the UNSW School of Public Health and Community Medicine and the St Vincent’s Clinical School.
 I also hold appointments as a Professor of Predictive Medicine, University of Technology Sydney, and Adjunct Professor of Epidemiology and Biostatistics of the School of Medicine, University of Notre Dame, Australia.
 Apart from a degree in biostatistics, I also hold two doctorates in science and medicine.
 I am the 33rd academic who was awarded the thesis-based D.Sc. degree by UNSW Sydney based on my distinguished contributions to osteoporosis research and the assessment of osteoporotic fracture.
 In 2020, I was awarded a NHMRC Leadership Fellowship Level III (former Australia Fellowship) to continue my research on the genetics of bone loss.

-- Professor of Predictive Medicine, School of Biomedical Engineering, University of Technology Sydney, Australia.
+- Distinguished Professor, Predictive Medicine, School of Biomedical Engineering, University of Technology Sydney, Australia.

 - Conjoint Professor, St Vincent’s Clinical School and School of Public Health and Community Medicine, UNSW Medicine, UNSW Sydney.